 Why is there armed conflict?
 How do we reach sustainable peace?
 Peace and Conflict Studies is a young research field addressing crucial issues in a troubled world.
 The Master Programme in Peace and Conflict Studies gives you a broad skill-set with specialised knowledge in conflict management and peacebuilding at both a national and global level.

 Why this programme?

-Upon completion of the programme, you will have acquired a thorough understanding of advanced issues in peace and conflict research in order to be able to critically examine, assess and analyse the origin, dynamics and resolution of armed conflicts on a scientific basis.
+The Department of Peace and Conflict Research has established itself as a key producer of cutting-edge research and a provider of high-quality data on conflict.
+Upon completion of the Master Programme in Peace and Conflict Studies, you will have acquired a thorough understanding of advanced issues in peace and conflict research and will be able to critically examine, assess and analyse the origin, dynamics and resolution of armed conflicts on a scientific basis.

 The programme leads to a Master of Social Science (120 credits) with Peace and Conflict Studies as the main field of study.
 After one year of study it may also be possible to obtain a Master of Social Science (60 credits).

 The Master Programme in Peace and Conflict Studies begins with four courses for the whole class.
 For the second half of the second semester you choose two out of six elective courses.
 Three courses are offered in parallel in five-week blocks and programme students are guaranteed a place in one of the three courses.

 In the third semester, you can choose to do an internship (whole or half semester) or study courses offered by the department.
 The elective courses offered in the second and third semesters may vary from year to year.

 In the fourth semester you will write your Master's thesis.

 Methods II, 7.5 credits or Methods II Advanced, 7.5 credits